 While there are plenty of conventional treatment methods out there ranging from topical creams to prescription medications, patients have historically been wary of these options due to their ineffectiveness, their prohibitive costs, and/or their potentially dangerous side effects.

-So while CBD oil for psoriasis likely won’t be first on your physician’s list of treatment options, it is (and has been for some time) proving to be more than worthy of a serious consideration.
+So while CBD oil for psoriasis likely won’t be first on your physician’s list of treatment options, it is (and has been for some time) proving to be more than worthy of serious consideration for suffering individuals.

-Like we mentioned in the intro, psoriasis is a non-communicable (non-contagious) disease of the immune system wherein T-cells attack healthy skin cells at an abnormal rate.
-Instead of the normal 28-30 days, new cells are produced every 2-4 days, resulting in a buildup of dead skin tissue due to the epidermis’ inability to shed old skin cells faster than new ones are produced.
-And though genetics has shown to play an important role in the onset of psoriasis, the exact autoantigen that triggers the T-cell attack on healthy tissue remains unknown.
+This results in a buildup of dead skin tissue due to the epidermis’ inability to shed old skin cells faster than new ones are produced.
+And though genetics have shown to play an important role in the onset of psoriasis, the exact autoantigen that triggers the T-cell attack on healthy tissue remains unknown.

 What’s certain is that, depending on the severity of the condition, the physiological pathways of psoriasis can cause an array of other medical conditions, including psoriatic arthritis (which affects upwards of 40% of victims and can result in the permanent disfiguring of joints), and severe localized pain due to inflammation of the epidermal blood vessels.
 Not to mention, clinical depression has been shown to be more than 50% more prevalent among those suffering from psoriasis.

-Regarding those at risk, like we’ve already mentioned genetics has shown to play a key factor in the onset of the disease.
-One study in particular managed to isolate symptomatic psoriasis to seven specific gene locations, though the exact association of gene activity with the onset of the disease remains complicated due to heterogeneity among the individuals studied.
+Regarding those at risk, we’ve already mentioned that genetics have been shown to play a key factor in the onset of the disease.
+One study, in particular, managed to isolate symptomatic psoriasis to seven specific gene locations, though the exact association of gene activity with the onset of the disease remains complicated due to heterogeneity among the individuals studied.

 Topical creams are generally the first-choice recommendations in cases of mild psoriasis.
-These include corticosteroids, retinoids, and Vitamin D replicators.
-While moderately effective, they are typically designed to alleviate sporadic flare ups and localized symptoms of itching, burning, and general skin irritation.
+These include products like corticosteroids, retinoids, and Vitamin D replicators.
+While moderately effective, they are typically designed to alleviate sporadic flare-ups and localized symptoms of itching, burning, and general skin irritation.

 Phototherapy has also been a proven treatment method, with exposure to either natural or artificial UV light having been shown to “slow skin cell turnover” and reduce scaling (which is the accumulation of dead tissue buildup).

-And lastly, prescription medications are the only form of conventional treatment designed to specifically target the underlying physiological pathways of psoriasis, though success has been largely hit or miss with these drugs.
-Some of the most routinely prescribed medications include methotrexate (a common chemotherapy drug), cyclosporin, and adalimumab (Humira).
+Lastly, prescription medications are the only form of conventional treatment designed to specifically target the underlying physiological pathways of psoriasis, though success has been largely hit or miss with these drugs.
+Some of the most routinely prescribed medications include drugs like:

 CBD for Psoriasis: General Medical Implications and Patient Evidence